High-Performance-Computing/Project/README.md

-# CS 205 Final Project: The Lottery Ticket Hypothesis (LTH) on FAS RC
+# CS 205 Final Project: The Lottery Ticket Hypothesis (LTH) on the Faculty of Arts and Sciences Research Computing (FAS RC)

 ## Spring 2021